 Finally, finish your space with lights!
 Uplighting in various colors can set the tone while hanging market lights provide a soft, indoor feel to the outdoors.
 Not only will a good set of lights extend the time you can spend outdoors, it also increases safety for your guests.
 Put an end to hobbling up tricky stairs with wall mounted lighting.
 Avoid trip and fall hazards with clear footpaths and landscape illumination.
 Create vignettes with targeted spotlights and other playful features like firepits, gas torches and candles.
 Lighting can make all the difference in taking your space to the next level.

 So, are you ready to bring the indoors out and the outdoors in?
-As we continue to value our homelife more than ever, now is the perfect time to begin making plans to embrace an indoor-outdoor lifestyle for 2020.
-And when the time is right, let the summer games begin.
+As we continue to value our home life more than ever, now is the perfect time to begin making plans to embrace an indoor outdoor living lifestyle.